marvasgit/kubestatewatch/README.md

       --svc                     watch for services
       --coreevent               watch for events from the kubernetes core api.
 (Old events api, replaced in kubernetes 1.19)

-Use "diffwatcher resource [command] --help" for more information about a command.
+Use "statemonitor resource [command] --help" for more information about a command.

 ```

 ### Add/Remove resource:
 ```
-$ diffwatcher resource add -h
+$ statemonitor resource add -h

 adds specific resources to be watched

 Usage:
-  diffwatcher resource add [flags]
+  statemonitor resource add [flags]

 Flags:
   -h, --help   help for add